Three-dimensional magnetohydrodynamics system forced by space-time white noise

 \begin{remark} We point out an interesting open problem of extending our result to the Hall-MHD system:

 where $\epsilon \geq 0$ is the Hall parameter.
 We note that the case $\epsilon = 0$ reduces (\ref{12a})-(\ref{12b}) to the MHD system (\ref{6a})-(\ref{6b}).
 Since this system was introduced by Lighthill \cite{L60} over 75 years ago, it has found rich applications in astrophysics, geophysics and plasma physics; we refer to \cite{ADFL11, CDL14} for its study in the deterministic case and \cite{Y17a, YM18} in the stochastic case.
-By the same computation of how we showed that the 3-d MHD system is locally subcritical, it can be shown that the $N$-d Hall-MHD system is not locally subcritical for any $N \geq 2$.
-Indeed, $((\nabla \times b) \cdot \nabla) b$ from Hall term would become $P_{b}P_{b}$ by the notations of \cite[Assumption 8.3]{H14} which would have homogeneity of $(\beta + \alpha - 1) + (\beta + \alpha - 1)$ with $\beta = 2$ and in order for the Hall-MHD system with spatial dimension being $N$ to be locally subcritical, it requires $(\beta + \alpha - 1) + (\beta + \alpha -1) > \alpha$ which boils down to $2 > N$.
-In fact, Hairer \cite{H14} (e.g. \cite[Abstract]{H14}) clear states that his theory works for a semi-linear PDE while the Hall-MHD system is quasi-linear.
-The author believes extending Theorem \ref{Theorem 1.2} to the Hall-MHD system is a mathematically challenging and physically meaningful open problem. \end{remark}
+By definition from \cite[Assumption 8.3]{H14}, the $N$-d Hall-MHD system is not locally subcritical for any $N \geq 2$.
+We believe that extending Theorem \ref{Theorem 1.2} to the Hall-MHD system, which is quasi-linear, is a mathematically challenging and physically meaningful open problem. \end{remark}